NativeScriptAppNS/FindMeInn/README.md

 ### Notifications
 * on login - success/fail
-* on reserve(pay) - success/fail
+* on add to favourites - success/fail

 ### Animations and Gestures

-TODO: multiple languages
-TODO: change theme
-TODO: http requset timeout